MAD9137/f2024/docs/modules/week11/setup-url-request.md

 ![URL Request](/F2020/assets/img/SetupURLRequest_6.png)

-Then, right-click on the "App Transport Security Settings" key name and you will get the context menu where you will select "Add Row"
+Then, right-click on the "App Transport Security Settings" key name and you will get the context menu where you will select "Add Row".

 ![URL Request](/F2020/assets/img/SetupURLRequest_7.png)